“Friends look in the same direction”- C. S. Lewis

 Think about who you run to, call, or text first whenever something exciting happens in your life.
 The person who came to mind is probably who you would consider your best friend.
 You love spending time with this person because they know everything about you, and despite all your quirks, they accept you.
 Their presence is comforting, and you know you can share anything with them because they are not going to betray your trust.

-Every area of your life more enjoyable when you have a best friend to share it with.
+Every area of your life is more enjoyable when you have a best friend to share it with.

 How much better is life if that person is your spouse?